 Magu Was Overlook For Long Period Of Time Without Being Investigated By The Presidency – PDP

-Written by Noble People Team on 8 July 2020
+Written by Noble People Crew on 8 July 2020

 The acting acting Chairman of the Economic and Financial Crimes Commission, Ibrahim Magu, spent nights in police cell at the Force Criminal Investigation Department Headquarters in Area 10, Garki, Abuja.